Web-application-based-on-AI/database_team/README.md

 Each post must have the following information:

 	Publish date, user, number of likes.
-	Post may have likes log.
+	Post may have likes .
+	posts may have comments.
-	Likes log has full name
+	Likes log has full name.
 	Any user can see likes log of any post.
 	Posts have a maximum length of 200 char.
-	Users can edit their posts.

 ## Finally